CHEM-PHYS-X684/QuantumSoftware/Math Review.md

 For hermitian matrices, we can always find a full set of eigenvectors which is equal to the dimension of the space.
 Resolving the identity into this basis yields a matrix which is diagonal, and thus this process is called `diagonalizing` the matrix.

+Wikipedia has a nice collection of useful facts concerning Eigenvalues/vectors: [here](https://en.wikipedia.org/wiki/Eigendecomposition_of_a_matrix#Useful_facts).

 ## Matrix exponential
 Assume $\hat{A}$ is a Hermitian matrix (this isn't necessary but it's helpful here).
 We can define the matrix exponential with standard [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series#Exponential_function):